astral-sh/docs/site/uv/concepts/resolution/index.md

 ```

-But if you specify that `extra1` and `extra2` are conflicting, uv will resolve them separately.
+To work around this, uv supports explicit declaration of conflicts.
+If you specify that `extra1` and `extra2` are conflicting, uv will resolve them separately.
 Specify conflicts in the `tool.uv` section:

 pyproject.toml